ABOUT US

 Focus: Black Oklahoma is a project of Tri-City Collective

 Focus: Black Oklahoma is a monthly hour-long radio program produced by Tri-City Collective in collaboration with KOSU.
 It aims to shed light on issues relevant to BIPOC, rural, and marginalized communities in Oklahoma.
-This program delves into a wide range of topics including news, politics, education, arts, history, and health, fostering a deeper understanding and driving change within Oklahoma's diverse population.

 By serving as a catalyst for change and understanding, "Focus: Black Oklahoma" strengthens Oklahoma's ability to create awareness and promote a more diverse and inclusive population.
 It strives to shed light on important issues while promoting a greater understanding of the experiences and perspectives of BIPOC, rural, and marginalized communities in the state.